Skip to Content

 Like this recipe?
 It helps me out greatly if you leave a 5-star 🌟🌟🌟🌟🌟rating in the recipe card below and maybe even leave me a quick comment too!

-Roasted Root Vegetables & Pork Chops
+Roasted Root Vegetables with Breaded Pork Chops

 A plate filled with roasted root vegetables (carrots, beets and cauliflower) with a pork chop.